Table of Contents

 Be comprehensive in your policy writing.
 All processes should be recorded, and the maintenance and specifications process should be as structured as possible.
 Automate the process.
 Spend the cash to enter the virtual reality and machine learning age—the fewer human encounters, the lower the risk of mistakes.

-• The server will not start at all.
+- The server will not start at all.

-• The server and operating system both start, but some services do not.
+- The server and operating system both start, but some services do not.

 If you notice any of these problems, your server is said to be down or crashed, and you should be aware of how to hit a server.
 Network issues, configuration errors, system overload, hardware issues, and backups are potential triggers.
-The server crash can occur due to:
+A server crash can occur due to:

 Internet accessibility issues